yetisoftworks/MeshyDB.SDK-docs/docs/users/updating_self.rst

 Updating self allows the ability to update the authenticated user's information.

-This might be personal or security questions for `password recovery <./forgetting_password.html>`_ at a later time.
+This might be personal or security questions for password recovery at a later time.

 ^^^^^^^^^^^^^^^^^^^^
 Personal Information